The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Conclusion

 Overall, the simulations are consistent with experimental reports of higher Al incorporation on lattice sites and reduced clustering for moderate or near-room-temperature implantation compared to elevated temperatures\,\cite{Negoro2004,Michaud2013,Wendler1998}.
-The results suggest that optimal dopant activation occurs within an intermediate damage regime characterized by local disorder fractions on the order of $40-60$\,\% at the damage peak under the present implantation conditions.
-Under the present implantation geometry and dose range, this level of disorder appears sufficient to enable vacancy-assisted substitution during solid-phase epitaxial regrowth, while remaining below the threshold for irreversible clustering and planar defect nucleation.
+The results suggest that optimal dopant activation occurs within an intermediate damage regime characterized by local disorder fractions on the order of $40-60$\,\% at the damage peak which has to be provided by the implantation conditions.
 These findings coincide with high-resolution TEM images in \cite{zhang2002}, which show that in as-implanted 4H-SiC with disorder fractions of up to $40-60$\,\%, the over all lattice structure is highly strained but still crystalline.
 It thus retains sufficient lattice memory for the original polytype structure to be recovered during annealing.
-Accordingly, the simulations define a kinetic processing window that can guide the choice of implantation temperature and dose for shallow p-type doping in 4H-SiC.
+Accordingly, the simulations define a kinetic processing window that can guide the choice of implantation temperature and dose for p-type doping in 4H-SiC.